[updated January 2022]

 I never even thought I could be one of those people and now I want to keep saying it out loud as much as possible so I continue to live up to it.

 I have always been an inconsistent exerciser.
 At best, I worked out 3-4 times a week, at worst I’d not really do a thing for several weeks in a row.
 The good thing is that I always came back to it and since college I have been relatively active, doing some of the following on and off: tennis, weight training, running, cycling, yoga, pilates, various fitness classes, and lots of walking during my travels and when home in Chicago.
 But again, it was inconsistent and never every day.

 And now…I am excited to say out loud (well, you can read it aloud):

-I have worked out every single day for the last five months!
+I have worked out nearly every single day for the last five and a half years!

-Back in March, I started doing the 21-Day Fix videos and I haven’t stopped!
-Believe me, I continue to be shocked (and just a little appalled) by my commitment to this.
+Back in March of 2015, I started doing the 21-Day Fix videos and I haven’t stopped!
+Believe me, I continue to be shocked by my commitment to this.
 But it’s sticking and making me feel really, really good.

 I feel happy.
 And I’m loving feeling fit and firm.